The Butcher Boy (1997 film): Production

 The screen rights to the book were bought by Neil Jordan in 1992 during the filming of Interview with the Vampire.
 The adaptation is mostly faithful to the novel, but there are some differences, the principal change being the ending.
 In the book, Francie is not seen to leave prison, and attempts to forge a friendship with an inmate similar to the one he had with Joe.
 In the film, a much older Francie is released from prison at the end to be brought to a halfway house.
 He picks a snowdrop, echoing the opening of the film.

 Casting the child to play Francie was difficult.
 With no previous filming experiences, Eamonn Owens and Alan Boyle (who played Francie's best friend, Joe) were found at the local school in Killeshandra in County Cavan where casting assistant Maureen Hughes went to visit her uncle.
 Owens' younger brother Ciaran was also cast.
 Jordan cast O'Connor because "she looks like the Virgin Mary."

+The "expansive" driveway which leads up to Harristown House in County Kildare, Ireland, as well as the private estate bridge, appeared in the film.